kevinpt/opbasm/doc/rst/tutorial.rst

 The ISR is created like a special subroutine starting with a label as usual.
 You must exit from the ISR using the :ref:`inst-returni` instruction instead of :ref:`inst-return`.
 Interrupts are disabled after entry into the ISR and they must remain disabled during the entire ISR.
 You can choose whether to re-enable them with the ``returni`` instruction or later on with an :ref:`inst-enable` instruction outside the ISR.
 The ``returni`` resumes execution at the address saved upon the start of the interrupt.
 The saved Z, C, and register bank are restored to their previous values.
 Execution can then proceed as normal.

 You must be careful not to let the ISR disrupt processor state such that execution fails after resuming normal execution.
-This means that you can't change any registers needed by the main program.
+In particular, you can't change any registers needed by the main program.
 An easy but inconvenient solution is to reserve some registers for exclusive use by the ISR.
 On PB6, you can employ the second register bank for the ISR if it isn't already in use.
 Otherwise you must implement a stack as described above and push all registers that will be modified before changing them.
 Similarly, the ISR should only modify scratchpad locations it has exclusive write access to so as to avoid corrupting the normal program in progress.

 The ISR can execute at any time and it could potentially interrupt a timing critical task that can't afford long delays.
 For this reason it is best to minimize the amount of code in the ISR to minimize its execution time.
 The most critical sections of code that can't tolerate an interrupt should be guarded by turning interrupts off around them using the :ref:`inst-disable` and :ref:`inst-enable` instructions.